TakumiSenaha/VR-surveillance-system-with-face-recognition/README.md

 * About saving face images for training.

    The [train_dir](/Python/train_dir/) directory structure is shown below, where several face images are stored.
-(Recognition of as few as 10 photos is possible.)
+(Recognition of as few as 1 photo is possible.)
    ```
    <train_dir>/
             <person_1>/